 - Promote student involvement in campus and community events

-- Complete mandatory training
+- Complete mandatory trainings

 - Assist with New Student Orientation, high school visits, Welcome Back, Fall Fest, registration, graduation, The Clemens Fine Arts Center events, college fairs, etc.